WebHare/platform/whtree/modules/system/doc/topics/testframework/validation.md

 completely from validation The `why` attribute is required to explain why this file is being excluded.
 Note that excluded files are also excluded from the language's editor tid scan.

-`syntaxlevel="2020"` marks use of some deprecated constructs (since at least before 2020/4.27) as errors